shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 - **Brand Settings** - You can set a default brand and offer category to be assigned to all creatives added under this advertiser.
-If you submit a creative for Xandr audit, the audit team will validate and, when necessary, alter these settings.
+If you submit a creative for Microsoft Advertising audit, the audit team will validate and, when necessary, alter these settings.
 - **Exclusions** - for publishers using Invest
   DSP's [AST](../seller-tag/seller-tag.md) - Managed publishers can conduct